Wuvist/papers/japan/6022_wengwei_paper.typ

 Ensuring females works with equal pay to man, not only reduce gender inequality in Japan, but will also relief it from reallying on new foeign workers, which may bring cultural shocks to the society.

-Restructing of wage systems, may also have impact on income inequality.
-Moving to .
-This is a trade off, when doing right,
+Restructing of wage systems, may also have impact on income inequality both positively and negatively:

-buffect
+- Higher wage to young workers with bigger contribution will narrow the income gap between young and old generation
+- Futher increase of wage to high incomer will create bigger gap to the low incomer

 Income inequality is only one aspect of inequality, wealth inequality sometimes may have more impact in society.

 One effect of Abenomics is the booming of stock market:
 #image("atts/nikkei_225_index.png")

-The nikkei 225 index tripled since 2012, when we have shown the real GDP and productivity hardly increase.
+The nikkei 225 index tripled since 2012, while the real GDP and productivity hardly increase.
 This will implies potential big changes in wealth inequality: people invested in stock market or listed company's share holders may have big increase in wealth, these are usually people that are ready wealthy.
 And when people didn't invest in stock market are most likely to be the group having less saving, i.e. wealth.

-The stock market is functioned effectively, may have the impact to reduce wealth inequality.
+The stock market if functioned effectively, i.e. allow public listed firms to share profit to wider public via divident, may have the impact to reduce wealth inequality.

-Large Japanese firms are notourious on profit sharing, their low rate of dividence has been the reason that buffect refused to invest in Japanese companies.
+Japanese firms are used to be stingy about profit sharing, Warren Buffett once describe Japanese firm as "low return on equity and the indifference of Japanese company managements to shareholders" in 1998 @low_return .

-But recently this has changed, all top 5 relalters agreed to increase dividends and attrach buffect's investment.
+Again, this tradition has recently changed, Five Japanese Trading Houses agreed to increase dividends and attrach buffect's investment @buffett .

 In terms of policy, Singapore governments allowing singaporean use CPF for investment(and buy property, another forms of investment), and it's tax free.

-But promotioning investment could be a double sided sword, it may decrease wealth inequality, but it may also increase as it's a leveage tools, and it may crease bubbles.
+But promotioning investment could be a double sided sword, it may decrease wealth inequality, but it may also increase as it's a leveage tools, and it may create bubbles.

 A more direct way for large japanese firms could do is to increase its worker's wages.

+#image("atts/wage_growth.png")

-And there has been sign, uniqlo claims to give its employee 40% increasement @uniqlo
+Japanese worker's wage barely increase in the pass decades.
+And again, it has started to change siginificantly, for example uniqlo claims to give its employee 40% increasement @uniqlo .

+A more flexible wage system & profit sharing structure may decrease income & wealth inequality, and incentivise workers and even investors like Buffett.
+Increase in foreign investment will help to drive economy growth as well.

-This would have huge impact on Japanese growth as welll, when people's income increases, their comsumption will also increase, and if CPI is kept at the benight rate of 2%, Japanese's enomony will finally gets into benight cycles.
+More importantly when people's income increases, their comsumption will also increase, and if CPI is kept at the desired rate of 2%, Japanese's enomony will finally gets into virtuous circles.

-And more importantly, keeping desired CPI of 2% will have more critical impact on Japan's economy, it will allows Japan to move aways from monetary policies introduced by Abenomic like quantitive easing, negative interest rate and yeild curve control etc.
+Having a sustainable 2% CPI will allows Japan to move aways from monetary policies introduced by Abenomic like quantitive easing, negative interest rate and yeild curve control etc.

-The low and even negative interest rate and yeild curve control has big impact on Japan's exchange rate, yen has depreciated by *100%* against USD since 2012:

-And recent increase of interest rate in US will driving yen's depreciation further, yen/usd exchange rate follows 10y yield gap between US / Japan:
+The low and even negative interest rate and yeild curve control has big impact on Japan's exchange rate in the short run.
+The recent increase of interest rate in US make YEN depreciated, The YEN/USD exchange rate follows closely to the 10y yield gap between US / Japan in the short run @yen_project :
 #image("atts/10yyield_gap.png")

-AT yen_project

-If Japan didn't have the monetary space to maintains its exchange rate, it will be its poor class will suffer the most
+If Japan didn't have the monetary space to maintains its exchange rate, it will be its poor class will suffer the most if YEN keep depreciating.

-= Poverty
+== Poverty

-The data related to poverty in Japan is very limited.
+The data related to poverty in Japan is also limited.
 Officially, Japan government defined poverty line as half the median of equivalent disposable income.
-But the Ministry of Health, Labour and Welfare only reported related number once in 2017 AT welfare_2017, claiming:
+But the Ministry of Health, Labour and Welfare only reported related statistics once in 2017 @welfare_2017, claiming:

 - The relative poverty rate of total population, working generation and children, which had respectively been showing upward trends, declined recently.
 Although the relative poverty rate for the elderly generation is higher than for other generations, it tends to decline.
 #image("atts/poverty_rate.png")

 The other number worth noting will be the number of homeless person in Japan.
-I would assuming homeless people in Japan to be the poorest class, or in absolute poverty.
+I would assuming homeless people in Japan to be the most poor class, or in absolute poverty.
 And according to Ministry of Health, Labour and Welfare stats, this number has been droping significantly throught the years @homeless :
 #image("atts/homeless.png")

-Although people moving aways homeless - absolute poverty, their income may still be less than half of the median of equivalent disposable income, i.e. under official poverty line, I would still recognize it to be a big improvement in reducing provety by decreasing number of homeless person from 25000+ to below 4000 in 2022.
-AT homeless_2022.
+Although people moving aways homeless - absolute poverty, their income may still be less than half of the median of equivalent disposable income, i.e. under official poverty line, I would still recognize it to be a big improvement in reducing provety by decreasing number of homeless person from 25000+ to below 4000 in 2022 @homeless_2022 .

 This result is consistent with continueous increasement of Japanese government's welfare spending:

 #image("atts/welfare_budget.png")

-Size of domestic market, it's only

-Varies within a very small scale,

-#image("atts/inflation.png")

-Abenomics increase wealth inequality.

-US-China relationship

-Can Japan grabs partner with US companies reforce it's position in high-end manufacturing

-Sony

-Work Style Reform

-== Propose
-- FDI
-#image("atts/fdi.png")
-- Labour
-- Inequality
-- Innovation

 == Conclusion